Azure Landing Zones - resource organization

 Top Level Management Groups

-The Subscription Bank contains empty subscriptions that can be converted into landing zones.
-It is configured as the default management group for all newly created subscriptions.
-It also serves as the destination for cleaned-up landing zones after decommissioning.
-Automated workflows reset subscriptions by removing all resources and configurations.
-This approach is particularly valuable under a Microsoft Customer Agreement, where the number of available subscriptions is limited.
+- Subscription Bank — The default management group for newly created subscriptions.
+It contains empty subscriptions that can be converted into landing zones.
+The Subscription Bank is also the destination for decommissioned landing zones: automated workflows reset those subscriptions by removing all resources and configurations.
+This approach is particularly useful under a Microsoft Customer Agreement, where the number of available subscriptions is limited.

 Child Management Groups